dstrack/strack-software-upload-to-collection-plugin/README.md

 		Static Value : IMPORTED_DATA

 2. Column 'SEQ_ID'
-	Query Only 	: Yes
+	Query Only : Yes,
 	Primary Key : Yes

 3. Process  - Save Interactive Grid Data
-	Prevent Lost Updates : No
+	Prevent Lost Updates : No,
-	Lock Row : No
+	Lock Row : No,
 	Return Primary Key(s) after Insert : No

 This sample application demonstrates the usage of the plugin and the view v_apex_collections in an updatable interactive grid.